-There are eight stages to the divorce process:
+These are the key stages to the divorce process:

-The "Respondent" is the legal name for the other person in the marriage.
-The court issues the divorce petition to the Respondent, letting them know that the Petitioner wants to divorce them, and why.
+In sole applications, the court sends the divorce application to the Respondent, letting them know that the Applicant wants to divorce them.
 The court will also send a form to the Respondent called the "acknowledgement of service".

-The Respondent has seven days after receiving the acknowledgement of service to complete and return it to the court.
-This document confirms to the court that the Respondent has received the divorce documents and also whether they intend to "defend" the divorce (if they wish to dispute the grounds for divorce).
+The Respondent has 14 days after receiving the acknowledgement of service to complete and return it to the court.
+This document confirms to the court that the Respondent has received the divorce documents and also whether they intend to ”dispute" the divorce.

 Back to top